-The ZMOTION Detection Module contains an internal Reset Controller with a Power-On Reset (POR) circuit and Voltage Brown-Out (VBO) protection to ensure proper operation.
+ZDMII contains an internal Reset Controller with a Power-On Reset (POR) circuit and Voltage Brown-Out (VBO) protection to ensure proper operation.
 When power is first applied, the POR circuit monitors the supply voltage and holds the Module's MCU in the Reset state until the supply voltage reaches a safe operating level.
-After the supply voltage exceeds the POR voltage threshold (V{POR}), the MCU is released and the Module begins operating.
+After the supply voltage exceeds the POR voltage threshold ( $V{POR}$ ), the MCU is released and the Module begins operating.
 A further delay of typically 20 seconds is included to allow the pyroelectric sensor to stabilize.
 This value varies depending on environmental conditions.
 After this delay, the system begins to look for motion.
-Prior to this delay, the \overline{MD} signal remains inactive.
+Prior to this delay, the $\overline{MD}$ signal remains inactive.

-Figure 3 displays Power-on Reset operation.
-See the Electrical Characteristics chapter on page 54 for the POR voltage threshold (V{POR}).
+Figure 3 shows Power-on Reset operation.
+See the Electrical Characteristics chapter on page 59 for the POR voltage threshold ( $V{POR}$ ).